darklordray/tweepypizzabot/README.md

-# Twitter Bot buit with Tweepy
+# Twitter Bot built with Tweepy

 **Libraries**
 The libraries that are used in this project are: